-(h) Write-off
+(h) Write off

-The Bank writes off a loan/security balance (and any related allowances for impairment losses) when Bank Credit determines that the loans/securities are uncollectible.
+The Bank writes off a loan/security balance (and any related allowances for impairment losses) when the Bank's credit team determines that the loans/securities are uncollectible.
 This determination is reached after considering information such as the occurrence of significant changes in the borrower/issuer's financial position such that the borrower/issuer can no longer pay the obligation, or that proceeds from collateral will not be sufficient to pay back the entire exposure.
 For smaller balance standardised loans, charge off decisions generally are based on a product specific past due status.
 The Bank may apply enforcement activities to financial assets written-off.
 In case of any contradiction with the Bank of Mauritius guidelines on write off of non-performing assets, the guidelines from the Bank of Mauritius will prevail.
 The Bank holds collateral against loans and advances to customers in the form of mortgage on property, deposit and securities under lien and charge on plant and machinery.
 Estimates of fair value are based on the value of collateral assessed at the time of borrowing.
-Recoveries of amounts previously written-off are included in 'recoveries' in the Statement of profit or loss and other comprehensive income.
+Recoveries of amounts previously written-off are included in net impairment reversal on financial assets in the Statement of profit or loss and other comprehensive income.